-Leo Chan is a popular fashion blogger with over 100K followers on Instagram. over one million subscribers.
-He also has a popular lifestyle blog, called Levitate Style.
+Leo Chan is a famous fashion blogger with over 100K followers on Instagram. over one million subscribers.
+He also has a popular lifestyle blog called Levitate Style.

-This is a great example of how brands can pair up with influencers who match the audience they’re attempting to reach.
+This is an excellent example of how brands can pair up with influencers who match the audience they’re attempting to reach.

-As we move into the new year, there are five key ways that influencer marketing will be changing.
-Make note of these changes as you adapt your marketing strategy.
+As we move into the new year, there are five critical ways that influencer marketing will be changing.
+Make a note of these changes as you adapt your marketing strategy.

-Micro-influencers may seem like the smallest players in the influencer marketing game, but they pack the biggest punch.
+Micro-influencers may seem like the most minor players in the influencer marketing game, but they pack the biggest punch.

-Recent research suggests that micro-influencers may actually produce better results than mega-influencers.
+Our most recent State of Marketing Report shows that micro-influencers produce better results than mega-influencers.
 That’s because as influencers become more popular, sometimes their engagement goes down.

-And according to HubSpot Blog Research, brands are not looking at follower count first when considering influencers.
+According to HubSpot Blog Research, brands must consider follower count when considering influencers.
 It’s more about the quality of their content and their engagement rates.

-A 2021 HubSpot Blog Research survey found that Instagram is the most popular place for influencer marketing.
-However, it’s surprisingly not the platform that brings in the highest ROI.
+A recent HubSpot Blog Research survey found that Instagram is the most popular place for influencer marketing.
+However, surprisingly, the platform does not bring in the highest ROI.